Shepherding-AI/AI-Contractor/README.md

 - `OPENAI_MODEL` — default: `gpt-4o-mini`
 - `DATA_DIR` — default: `./data`
 - `SQLITE_PATH` — default: `${DATA_DIR}/app.sqlite`
-- `NEXT_PUBLIC_BASE_URL` — leave blank locally.
-On Railway you can set it to your app URL (helps server-side fetches).

 ## Deploy to Railway

 1. Create a new Railway project → **Deploy from GitHub** (or upload this zip into a new repo).